 Learning to Walk

-I am experimenting with performance, exploring physicality as a return to the embodied self, the self that occupies space by claiming it through movement.
+I developed this performance to explore physicality as a return to the embodied self, the self that occupies space by claiming it through movement.
 I am looking at the way our senses work together in awareness to achieve the daily feats that we take for granted, seeking ways to bring these into awareness through playful action.

 ‘Learning to Walk’ is about using my body’s ability to learn and to feel and to balance, proprioceptive skills I use all the time and normally take for granted but repackaged so that I must pay attention to them.
 So I walk backwards using the bare foot to detect a difference in the floor texture to navigate.
 At the same time there are a few obstacles to take into account which add to the attention load but at the same time provide points of difference for spatial mapping.